CfSOtago/GREENGridData/docs/README.md

 _Known Problems_:

- * rf_15 & rf_17 grid spy files are in archive and should not be.
-[Details...](https://github.com/CfSOtago/GREENGridData/issues/19)
+ * rf_15 & rf_17 grid spy files are in the archive and should not be.
+Users should remove them.
+[See further details...](https://github.com/CfSOtago/GREENGridData/issues/19)
  * For others see our [issue list](https://github.com/CfSOtago/GREENGridData/issues?q=is%3Aissue+label%3AdataIssue)

 ## Code repository